 In contrast to contractual hedging, physical hedging restores symmetry between upstream and downstream in terms of risk exposure (Aid and al, 2007).
 The asymmetric risk exposure between the upstream and downstream segments stems from two specific phenomena inherent to electricity markets.
-First, retailers define their market shares strategies and corresponding contractual hedging positions under uncertainty at t=0, whereas by producing only at t=15, when demand for electricity is revealed, producers face no uncertainty in their generation decisions.
+First, retailers define their market shares strategies and corresponding contractual hedging positions under uncertainty at t=0, whereas by producing only at t=1, when demand for electricity is revealed, producers face no uncertainty in their generation decisions.
 Second, due to the specifically high demand/price inelasticity of electricity, the revenues of non integrated retailers depend on both wholesale and retail prices whereas the producers' revenues only depend upon the wholesale price (as demand is inelastic to price, which is not generally the case in other industries).
 Consequently, retailers are more

-1 Interruptible contracts are equivalent to a callable forward.
+&lt;sup>1 Interruptible contracts are equivalent to a callable forward.
 In such contractual framework, the retailer simultaneously (and virtually) sells a forward contract to its clients and buy a call option from them.

-2 Wolak (2007) analyses the benefit for a generator to accept a lower output price in exchange of flexible output.
+&lt;sup>2 Wolak (2007) analyses the benefit for a generator to accept a lower output price in exchange of flexible output.

-3 A call option is a contract that gives its purchaser the right (but not the obligation) to buy the underlying commodity at a certain price, the strike (noted X in section 5), on or before an agreed date, the maturity of the option (Geman,2005)
+&lt;sup>3 A call option is a contract that gives its purchaser the right (but not the obligation) to buy the underlying commodity at a certain price, the strike (noted X in section 5), on or before an agreed date, the maturity of the option (Geman,2005) $^{4}$ We approximate the strike (noted X in section 5).

-4 We assume that vertical upstream integration is neither constrained by capital raising issues nor scale differences between generation and retail.
+&lt;sup>4 We assume that vertical upstream integration is neither constrained by capital raising issues nor scale differences between generation and retail.

-5 Electricity being economically not storable
+&lt;sup>5 Electricity being economically not storable